Leaf1204/2U/closure_JavaScript/leactureNotes.md

   What is happening here?
 Basically, When we run the above code, we can see that the first result is five from the original `showOranges()`.
 By calling the method `eatOrange()` we can take away one orange.
 Now, when we run `showOranges()` for a second time it shows minus one orange, so the result is 4.

- As long as these functions are defined from within the function we can access the date from the function anywhere.
+ As long as these functions are defined from within the function we can access the data from the function anywhere.
- Every time we run `myFunc()`; it create a new copy of those functions so it will create a seperate Orange.
+ Every time we run `myFunc()`; it create a __new copy__ of those functions so it will create a seperate Orange.

  If we were to copy:
  ```